 Thing 3.
-Propaganda: Making Media Great Again
+Propaganda: Creating Response

 Renee Hobbs of the Media Literacy Lab, recently gave a talk for the Media Landscapes campaign about propaganda.
 (If you missed the talk, her presentation and slides are linked at the end).
 Traditionally, we think of propaganda with a negative connotation.
 This Thing will help you better understand what we mean by propaganda and how it relates to digital literacy.